-- (a) In order to verify the information contained in special reports; or - (b) If the Agency considers that information made available by Iraq including explanations from Iraq and information obtained from routine inspections, is not adequate for the Agency to fullfil its responsibilities under this Agreement.
+- (a) In order to verify the information contained in special reports; o - (b) If the Agency considers that information made available by the Ivory Coast, including explanations from the Ivory Coast and information obtained from routine inspections, is not adequate for the Agency to fulfil its responsibilities under this Agreement.

-An inspection shall be deemed to be special when it is either additional to the routine inspection effort provided for in Articles 78-82 or involves access to information or locations in addition to the access specified in Article 76 for ad hoc and routine inspections, or both.
+An inspection shall be deemed to be special when it is either additional to the routine inspection effort provided for in Articles 78-82 or involves access to information or locations in addition to the access specified in Article 76 for ad hoc and routine inspections.